cashsheet/gatsby-starter-decap-cms/src/pages/index.md

     sector, almost half of Bangladeshis are employed in the agriculture sector, with rice as the single-most-important product.
 Garments, the backbone of Bangladesh's industrial sector, accounted for more than 80% of total exports in FY 2016-17.
+main:
+  heading: Industrial Sector
+  description: >
-The industrial sector continues to grow, despite the need for improvements in factory safety conditions.
+    Bangladesh's industrial sector continues to grow, despite the need for improvements in factory safety conditions.
 Steady export growth in the garment sector, combined with $13 billion in remittances from overseas Bangladeshis, contributed to Bangladesh's rising foreign exchange reserves